-The principal raw materials the Company uses are steel and related products.
+The principal raw material the Company uses is carbon steel.
 The Company has been able to obtain sufficient supplies of raw materials for its operations.
-Although the Company believes that such raw materials are readily available from alternate sources, an interruption in the supply of steel and related products or a substantial increase in the price of any of these raw materials could have a material adverse effect on the Company's business and its results of operations.
+Although the Company believes that such raw materials are readily available from alternate sources, an interruption in the supply of steel and related products or a substantial increase in the price of steel could have a material adverse effect on the Company's business and its results of operations.